hoshi2434/homework/README.md

 >
 > Rewards: Not Done
 >
-> Dark theme: Not Done
+> Dark theme: Not Done (Idk if this is necessary but sure)

 Version
 > ALPHA 0.0.3